 How To Get to Ciénaga de Zapata

-Ciénaga de Zapata is easy to get to from many areas around the island.
+Ciénaga de Zapata is easy to get to from many areas around the island, whether visiting as a day trip from Cienfuegos or from any other major Cuban city.

 - Viazul buses make two daily stops in Playa Girón and Playa Larga as they travel routes to Havana and Varadero;